Research & Publications

 Published and forthcoming research from PERL

 Extensive research indicates that nature experiences improve mental health and wellness.
 International research reveals that nature and forest therapy (NFT) sessions can be particularly beneficial.
 Multiple organizations now train and certify forest therapy guides.
 Originally offered as in-person experiences, adaptations during COVID public health mandates showed the potential for powerful experiences using remote technologies for therapy session delivery.
 This study will evaluate the role of remote NFT sessions in mental health and place-attachment among Latino/a participants.
+This work is a collaboration between Dorothy Ibes (William & Mary), Kathleen Wolf (U of Washington), and Tamberly Conway (Conservation Conexions).

 Nature-rich study spaces: The restoration and productivity potential among college students